mythaxis/mythaxis.github.io/content/editorial policy.md

 {{< /details >}}

-### Professional-looking submissions make editors like you
+### What advice would you give regarding my submission practices?

 {{< details title="FORMATTING GUIDELINES" open="false">}}

+Professional-looking documents make editors well-disposed towards a submission before they even start reading, while human nature (editors are humans too, incredibly) means any kind of inconvenience may damage a story's prospects irrepairably.
 We recommend following these guidelines with regard to how your submission document is presented.

 **Manuscript formatting:** We recommend using [Shunn's excellent Modern Manuscript formatting guide](https://www.shunn.net/format/story/), but in particular consider the following: